some-ip-com/open-someip-spec/src/someip-rpc.rst

         - Interface version mismatch
       * - 0x09
         - E_MALFORMED_MESSAGE
-        - Deserialization error (e.g. length or type incorrect).
+        - Deserialization error, so that payload cannot be deserialized.
       * - | 0x0a
           | -
           | 0x1f